scylladb/scylladb/docs/getting-started/system-requirements.rst

 Source: `Amazon EC2 I3 Instances <https://aws.amazon.com/ec2/instance-types/i3/>`_

-More on using Scylla with `i3.metal vs i3.16xlarge <https://www.scylladb.com/2018/06/21/impact-virtualization-database/>`_
+More on using ScyllaDB with `i3.metal vs i3.16xlarge <https://www.scylladb.com/2018/06/21/impact-virtualization-database/>`_

 i3en instances
 ^^^^^^^^^^^^^^
 i3en instances have up to 4x the networking bandwidth of i3 instances, enabling up to 100 Gbps of sustained network bandwidth.

-i3en support is available for Scylla Enterprise 2019.1.1 and higher and Scylla Open Source 3.1 and higher.
+i3en support is available for ScyllaDB Enterprise 2019.1.1 and higher and ScyllaDB Open Source 3.1 and higher.

 ===========================  ===========  ============  =====================